phamnam2003/challenges/pattern/README.md

   - **9. Lack of compliance monitoring**: This happens when everyone working on the project writes code as they see fit (i.e. the same way they wrote the last project).

   - **10. Incompetence**: This is when the developer just doesn't know how to write decent code.

+### When to refactor

+- **1.Rule Of Three**:

+  - 1. When you're doing something for the first time, just get it done.

+  - 2. When you're doing something similar for the second time, cringe at having to repeat but do the same thing anyway.

+  - 3. When you're doing something for the third time, start refactoring.

+- **2. When adding feature**:

+  - 1. Refactoring helps you understand other people's code.
+If you have to deal with something else's dirty code, try to refactor it first.
+Clean code is much easier to grasp.
+You will improve it it not only for yourself but also for those who use it after you.

+  - 2. Refactoring makes it easier to add new feature.
+It's much easier to make changes in clean code.

+- **3. When fixing a bug**:

+  - 1. Bugs in code behave just like those in real life: they live in the darkest, dirties places in code.
+Clean your code and errors will practically discover themselves.

+  - 2. Managers appreciate proactive refactoring as it eliminates the need for special refactoring tasks later.
+Happy bosses make happy programmers

+- **4. During the code review**:

+  - 1. The code review maybe the last chance to tidy up the code before it becomes available to the public.

+  - 2. It's best to perform such reviews in a pair with an author.
+This way you could fix simple problems quickly and gauge the time for fixing the more difficult ones.